yncxcw/pufferfish/README.md

 For more information, please refer our paper (Currently under submission).

 ## Install and compile
-For compile, plesse refer `BUILDING.txt` for detail.
+For building this project, plesse refer `BUILDING.txt` for detail.
 Since my codebase is built on `Hadoop-2.7.3`, it depends on libprotoc-2.5.0(higher version may report error).

 ## Docker image
 Please use /sequenceiq/hadoop-docker as the docker image for running task.
 We have tested `/sequenceiq/hadoop-docker:2.4.0`, and it can